How Much Can a Lottery Retailer Payout In The UK?

 Can You Claim Lottery Winnings Online?

-• Up to £500: These are credited to your account without any extra steps.
+• Up to £500: Winnings are credited automatically.

-• Over £50,000: You will need to arrange an appointment with the National Lottery to complete the claim process.
+• Over £50,000: An appointment with the National Lottery is needed to finalise the claim.

 *All values (Bet Levels, Maximum Wins etc.) mentioned in relation to these games are subject to change at any time.
 Game features mentioned may not be available in some jurisdictions.